NEET UG Counselling 2025: 2nd Round 04 September, Eligibility & Dates

 NEET Counselling 2025 Reservation Quotas in MCC NEET Counselling

 NEET Counselling 2025 under MCC includes various reservation quotas such as All India Quota (AIQ), SC, ST, OBC, EWS, and PwD.
 These quotas ensure fair representation in medical colleges across India.
-Seats are allotted as per government norms during the centralised counselling process for MBBS and BDS admissions.
+Seats are allotted as per government norms during the centralized counselling process for MBBS and BDS admissions.

 1. All India Quota NEET Counselling 15%: